Complete Guide to AsyncStorage in React Native: Building a Todo App

 import AsyncStorage from '@react-native-async-storage/async-storage';

-Storing String Value
+Storing String Values

-const storeData = async (value) => {
+const storeData = async (value: string) => {

 try {